aggregat4/dendriform/JOURNAL.md

 * have a separate setTimeout method that regularly looks at the list, pops off a batch of N ids and performs the garbage collection on them

 * at the start of the program prefill this list with the ids of all events where more than one event exists for nodeid+eventtype

+## 31.3.2019 B

+Garbage collection now happens in the background and is semi-optimised.

+Now determined that search is slow as fuck when operating on the large datasets.
+I need to somehow determine what it is that is the slowest here.
+If the loading is slowest, which I suspect, then I don't know what we can do...